Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 Hopefully your page should look similar, but with different content.
 Next up, we'll take a look at line breaks.

 ## First,<br>A note about links (a) and images (img)
 Links and images are two of the most common HTML elements.
 I haven't included them in this article, as they require knowledge about file paths.
-I will be writing about them in my [next article][newsletter].
+I will be writing about them in my [next article][links-and-images].

 ## Line breaks (br)
 Wait, what?
 I thought we just learnt about line breaks!
 All you need to do is start a new `<p>`!